SaifRehman/ICP-Airways/README.md

 * Create distributed task ques using RabbitMQ and Celery
 * Leveraging DB2 as backend data storage
 * Deploying Ethereum smart contract on Hyperledger fabric by leveraging Hyperledger Burrow
+* Learn how to use IBM Cloud Private, Docker, and Kubernetes

 #### Flow